 Check Knowledgebase

-Most of the time, email service providers have a dedicated knowledge base or a frequently asked questions section.
-If you’re facing any issues with using dashes in your email, explore the knowledgebase for answers or potential solutions.
+Most of the time, email service providers have a dedicated knowledge base software or a frequently asked questions section.
+If you're facing any issues with using dashes in your email, explore the knowledgebase for answers or potential solutions.
+In addition to that, you can always reach out to the customer service of the ESP you're using.
+The customer service team may be able to provide more personalized guidance to help resolve your specific issue.
+Additionally, checking for any updates or changes to the email service's policies or features could also shed light on the dash usage problem.

 Frequently Asked Questions